WFH Abby Webb WFH Abby Webb

 Here, we have collated the information available for working from home in the UK in 2020, 2021, 2022, 2023 and 2024 from a series of studies and surveys to provide a picture on what the WFH landscape looks like.

-Recent working from home research (2024)
+Latest working from home statistics (2024)

 • 52% of business leaders surveyed believe that hybrid working is the most supportive environment for employee productivity (source)